Georgia Southern Advantage

 You can earn your MBA online from any number of schools.
 Why choose Georgia Southern?
 First, choose Georgia Southern because you share our beliefs and values.
 Or perhaps you have your undergraduate degree from Georgia Southern and you’re looking to become a Double Eagle.
 For those of you who are not already Eagles, consider this.
 Georgia Southern University is the state’s largest and most comprehensive center of higher education south of Atlanta.
-With 141 degree programs at the bachelor’s, master’s and doctoral levels, Georgia Southern serves over 26,000 students from all states, Washington D.C., and Puerto Rico as well as 102 nations.
+With nearly 140 degree programs at the bachelor’s, master’s and doctoral levels, Georgia Southern serves more than 26,000 students from all 50 states, Washington D.C., and Puerto Rico as well as 102 nations.
 Georgia Southern’s nationally accredited academic programs prepare diverse scholars for leadership and service as world citizens.
 Impressive, yes, but it falls short of explaining just who we really are.
 Here’s how Georgia Southern faculty member, David Dudley explains it:

 We are Eagle Nation.

 We pursue knowledge not only for its own sake, but also for the benefit of our region, our nation, and our world.

 We believe in excellence and the diligent effort needed to attain it.

 We hold of highest worth the equality of all people and their freedom to think, believe, and express themselves.

 We value honesty and honor in the workplace, on the field of sport, and in our communities.

 We are loyal to our traditions and humbly stand on the foundation others have built for us, even as we reach toward new heights.

 We are proud of our great university and are grateful for all it has given us.